-In Little Sisters of the Poor, 19.83% Percentage of Patients
+In Little Sisters of the Poor, 15.52% of Patients

 This is the percent of patients who needed increased assistance with activities of daily living over time.
 Higher levels of dependence on staff for assistance with ADL's could be a sign of erosion of a resident's medical condition.

 Ability to Keep Residents Mobile

-In Little Sisters of the Poor, 28.37% Percentage of Residents
+In Little Sisters of the Poor, 7.97% of Residents

 Short-term Care: Rehospitalizations

-In Little Sisters of the Poor, 28.37 Percentage of Residents Rehospitalized
+In Little Sisters of the Poor, 7.97% of Residents Rehospitalized